jonnywinter/jonnywinter.github.io/_posts/2021-01-18-meraki-api-powershell-put-delete.md

 ## Summary

-In my [last post]({{ site.github.url }}{% post_url 2021-01-10-meraki-api-powershell-post %}) we walked through the steps - and a few more - on how to perform a POST request to the Meraki Dashboard API to create a new network in PowerShell.
+In my  we walked through the steps - and a few more - on how to perform a POST request to the Meraki Dashboard API to create a new network in PowerShell.
 In this post, we're going to perform both PUT & DELETE requests to update and then delete a resource - a network in our case.
 As opposed to creating the script with the user inputs, as with my last two posts, we're going to skip that bit - but with the information from those two posts you should be able to add something in pretty simply.

 ## Requirements